Boston University Wheelock College of Education and Human Development: Programs of study

 BU Wheelock also offers numerous graduate programs and degrees, including the Master of Education degree, the Master of Arts in Teaching degree, the Certificate of Advanced Graduate Study, the Doctor of Education degree, and the Doctor of Philosophy degree.
 Graduate programs include degrees in Counseling Psychology and Applied Human Development, Educational Leadership, and Curriculum and Teaching.
 Boston University's special education program offers a dual-degree program with the School of Social Work that results in students earning either an M.S.W./Ed.M. or an M.S.W./Ed.D.

 Master's degree and C.A.G.S. programs usually require the equivalent of one year of full-time study.
 Doctoral programs generally require the equivalent of two or more years of full-time study.

 Other programs

 In 1997, Boston University created Boston University’s Initiative for Literacy Development (BUILD).
 BUILD is a collaboration between Boston University and the Boston Public Schools (BPS) that pairs BU students with BPS students from preschool to fifth grade and helps them develop their reading and writing skills.

 In 1988, Boston University took over management of the public schools in Chelsea.
 The partnership was ended in June 2008.

 In 2006, Step UP was created.
 Step Up is a collaboration between the BPS and the City of Boston to help students improve their performance.
 Boston University is one of five universities involved in the program.

-The school partners with Jumpstart, an AmeriCorps program that recruits college students to mentor 3- to 5-year-old children.